 It's easy to say you feel stressed by work, but how do researchers measure it?
 In this study, the participants were asked how much strain they felt at work and how often, at the end of the working day, they were still thinking about their job or felt exhausted or unable to cope.
 Not only did those with high work stress have a greater risk of developing new asthma, but those reporting stress were also more likely to have asthma to start with.

-So the link between stress and asthma is quite complex.
+So answering the question 'can stress cause asthma' is quite complex.
 It may be that chronic stress has an impact upon the hormonal and immune systems which goes on to affect the airways.
 Further investigation of the link by research would probably be worthwhile.
 But reducing occupational stress would only prevent a very few cases of asthma, as the numbers involved in this study are so small.
 Companies should, instead, focus upon keeping employees safe at work by reducing exposure to triggers and indoor pollution.
 This study reflects recent findings on outdoor pollution and asthma.
 It used to be thought that pollutants like particulate matter merely worsened existing asthma.
 Now a report from the Committee on the Health Effects of Air Pollution showed that air pollution, particularly near busy roads, can actually cause asthma in people with a genetic susceptibility to the disease.

 Loerbroks A et al Work-related stress, inability to relax after work and risk of adult asthma: a population-based cohort study Allergy 2010;65:1298-305